Blog

 • Set a time limit: Allocate a specific duration, like 15 or 30 minutes.
 Use a timer to stay on track.

 • Stick to the agenda: Avoid veering off-topic.
-If new issues arise, schedule another meeting.
+If new issues arise, schedule another one.

-• Summarize before closing: Review key points and next steps for the last few minutes.
+• Summarise before closing: Review key points and next steps for the last few minutes.

 Ensure Accountability

-Accountability prevents confusion and ensures tasks are completed after the meeting.
+Accountability prevents confusion and ensures tasks are completed.
 Assigning specific responsibilities avoids uncertainty about who needs to act on decisions.

 • Assign task: Appoint action items to individuals or teams during the meeting.

-• Emphasize deadline: Specify deadlines for each task.
+• Emphasise deadline: Specify deadlines for each task.

 • Be clear: Clarify what success looks like for the assigned tasks.